 The pictures and graphics below show the factors for success and the way ETPs work.

-Payal asked Gerry about the 10 most important ETPs from which each individual, each community, each city and further each country needs to learn from.
-Here’s the list and little stories of each EcotTipping point project as given by Gerry in his interview.
-Eric has added their negative tips and positive tips along the way…
+Payal asked Gerry about the 10 most important ETPs that each individual, community, city and country need to learn from.
+Here’s his list.

-The example above and the first four in the list below are ETP’s “flagship stories”…
+The example above, APO FISHERIES, and the first four in the list below are ETP’s “flagship stories”…

 Negative Tip: Breweries and slaughterhouses, elevated railroads disturbing the populated streets, urban riots, landlords began abandoning or maintaining properties, reduction of government services due to less investment (less business income and taxes) towards vacant lots, and public systems such as police and fire stations, infrastructure and safety.
 All this led to the decline of the city ending up with garbage, rats, drug dealing and chop shops.